FOSSEE/st-scripts/using_plot_interactively/script.rst

 ..
 R10

-Let's try and plot a cosine curve between -pi and pi.For this we use the plot command.
+Let's try and plot a cosine curve between -pi and pi.
+For this we use the plot command.
 Here cos(p) gets the cosine value at every point corresponding to point p.